 Generally, this implant is well-tolerated.

 The most common side effect is pain and discomfort at the injection site.
 The knee joint may also feel full or distended, and swelling of the Baker’s cyst may occur.
-This effect is usually mild, can last from 2 days to 4 weeks, and occurs in 10-20% of patients.
-We treat a flare with reduced activity, regular ice packs and oral anti-inflammatories such as ibuprofen.
+This effect is usually mild, can last 2-4 weeks, and occurs in 20% of patients.
+We manage a flare with reduced activity, regular ice packs, and oral anti-inflammatory agents such as ibuprofen.

 Rare side effects include allergic reactions and infection.
 However, the rate of serious adverse effects is very low.
-Three suspected cases of infection have been reported in over 15000 Arthrosamid injections.
+Three suspected cases of infection have been reported among more than 15,000 Arthrosamid injections.
 (0.02%).

-Arthrosamid differs from other injects, such as hyaluronic acid, PRP, or stem cells.
-The hydrogel is non-absorbable, which lasts longer in the joint, providing lubrication.
-Conversely, the body quickly degrades hyaluronic acid and PRP, so the effect is limited and less potent.
+Arthrosamid differs from other injectables, such as hyaluronic acid, PRP, or stem cells.
+The hydrogel is non-absorbable and remains in the joint longer, providing lubrication.
+Conversely, the body rapidly degrades hyaluronic acid and PRP, thereby limiting their effects and reducing their potency.

 Dr Masci performs this injection for £2400.
 He performs this procedure with ultrasound guidance to improve accuracy.
-He has over fifteen years of experience in ultrasound-guided procedures and teaches doctors and physiotherapists how to inject with ultrasound.
+He has over 15 years of experience in ultrasound-guided procedures and teaches physicians and physiotherapists to perform injections under ultrasound guidance.

-When can you return to sport about an Arthrosamid gel injection?
+When can you return to sport after an Arthrosamid gel injection?

-Generally, we suggest you rest your knee from exercise for about 10 days after the hydrogel injection.
+Generally, we recommend that you rest your knee from exercise for approximately 10 days after the hydrogel injection.
 Short-term rest reduces the chances of a flare or swelling.
 The onset of the pain-relieving effect is four weeks, although it may take longer.

 An example of a return to running after an injection:

-On Day 3-5 post-injection: Continue upper body weight, swimming with kicking, light cycling
+- Day 3-7 post-injection: Continue upper body weight, swimming with light kicking, light cycling

 Is an Arthrosamid gel a type of hyaluronic acid?

-No. Hyaluronic acid is found in tendons, ligaments, and joints, so the body quickly breaks it down.
-On the other hand, Arthrosamid hydrogel is non-degradable, meaning it lasts longer in the knee joint.
+No. Hyaluronic acid is found in tendons, ligaments, and joints; therefore, the body rapidly degrades it.
+On the other hand, Arthrosamid hydrogel is nondegradable, meaning it remains in the knee joint longer.

-Are there any contraindications to using Arthrosamid gel?
+Are there any contraindications to the use of Arthrosamid gel?

 Generally, we should not inject Arthrosamid if: